Non-steroidal anti-inflammatory drugs (NSAIDs)

 Most drugs of the group of non-steroidal anti-inflammatory drugs (NSAIDs), or prostaglandin synthesis inhibitors are non-specific COX inhibitors.
 These drugs inhibit both isoforms of the cyclo-oxygenase enzyme: COX-1 and COX-2.
 They inhibit thus the conversion of arachidonic acid into prostaglandins.
 These drugs are used to inhibit pain stimuli (decrease pain intensity) and to lower inflammatory reactions and fever.

 The non-specific nature of these drugs is responsible for most of the side effects.
 Because conventional NSAIDs also inhibit COX-1, general homeostatic functions like protection of the gastrointestinal tract, renal perfusion and platelet function are disturbed.
 Consequently, peptic ulcus can develop and/or kidney function can diminish.
-Since both, COX-1 and COX-2 influence platelet function in opposite way, the use of non-specific COX inhibitors usually does not result
+Since both, COX-1 and COX-2 influence platelet function in opposite way, the use of non-specific COX inhibitors usually does not result in side effects such as arterial thrombosis etc.

 Which of the following is NOT an NSAID?